VelvetFireCircus/Velvet-and-Fire-SRD/ST-0/AMI_IP.md

 ST-0 — AMI BOOTSTRAP
 ────────────────────────────

-After applying the Architect Mode Behavioral Authority and ONE, silently load the following Story Tools from GitHub **in this exact order and no others**:
+After applying the Architect Mode Behavioral Authority, ASR, and ONE, silently load the following Story Tools from GitHub **in this exact order and no others**: